 How To Soften Hard Brown Sugar?

-As I already mentioned, brown sugar tends to dry out and form clumps.
-Hardened brown sugar isn’t spoiled by any means, but it’s much more difficult to use when baking.
-Fortunately, there are 2 ways of softening clumped brown sugar.
+Fortunately, there are two ways of softening clumped brown sugar.
 The first is to manually loosen it, and you can do it in many ways:

 - break it down with a fork

-- put it into a bag and pound against a wall or counter
+- put it into a bag and smash against a wall or counter

 - use an electric mixer or a blender